Admissions Information for Belfast Bible College

 There are alternative progression routes to our validated courses.
 If you do not have A-levels or equivalent qualifications, prior life, learning and work experience may also be taken into account.

 For specific queries or additional information regarding course requirements, please contact the Admissions Office.

 We are glad that you are interested in returning to study here at the College.
 For former college course students wishing to start a new course, simply submit an application for your intended programme.
-Students who have previously completed a degree or postgraduate level course and wish to progress their studies on the same pathway should contact the Admissions Office directly for further guidance.
+Students who have previously completed a degree or postgraduate level course and wish to progress their studies should contact the Admissions Office directly for further guidance.

 Yes, we would be happy for you to visit the campus.
 Meeting staff and students, having a campus tour and joining in one of our Community Life events may help to give you a feel for what studying as part of Belfast Bible College would be like.
 We have regular Open Mornings scheduled throughout the year, please see the Open Days page for details of upcoming events.